1920 Alabama Crimson Tide football team: Vanderbilt

 As they entered their game against Alabama, Vanderbilt had played seven consecutive, undefeated teams.
 Played at Birmingham, the University called a holiday and the entire school made the trip to Rickwood and saw Alabama defeat the Commodores 14–7 for their first victory over Vanderbilt in school history.

 After a scoreless first, Alabama took a 14–0 second quarter lead on touchdown runs of four-yards by Riggs Stephenson and one-yard by Mullie Lenoir.
 Vanderbilt then responded with a short Doc Kuhn touchdown pass to Jess Neely that made the final score 14–7.
-The victory improved Alabama's all-time record against Vanderbilt to 1–5.